End-of-Life Care for People Who Have Cancer

 Patients with serious, life-threatening illness have stated that being positive or adding humor remains an important outlet for them.
 Even at this challenging moment, laughter may still be the best medicine.

-How should caregivers talk to their children about advanced cancer?
+How should caregivers talk to children about a family member's advanced cancer?

 Children deserve to be told the truth about a family member’s prognosis so they can be prepared if their loved one dies.
 It’s important to answer all of their questions gently and honestly so they don’t imagine things that are worse than reality.
 They need to be reassured that they will be taken care of no matter what happens.